rdevost/pymixup/docs/command-line.rst

 Fabric automated tasks
 ======================
-The import, export, and deploy tasks are automated using Fabric.
+The import, obfuscate, export, and deploy tasks are automated using Fabric.
 See :doc:`steps` for a description of their use.